when-sell-rental-property

 3. Policy changes

-There are many potential policy changes that could impact on the profitability of a rental property.
+Many potential policy changes could impact the profitability of a rental property.
 For example, if the state or territory your property is in introduces rental controls, restricting the amount of rent tenants can be charged, you are likely to see diminished income.
-Tenant protection laws, an increase in the amount property owners are taxed and new policies targeting the affordability of building new properties that saturate the rental market with new housing are all other examples that could hurt your investment.
-If your local government is suggesting that policies like this might be implemented, it could be a clever idea to sell before governments make a move.

 4. Interest rates are going up